©UNICEF

 If you'd like to fundraise with your community to support our work, you can start a fundraiser here.

-In the unlikely event that the funds raised exceed UNICEF’s funding requirements for this appeal, your one off or monthly gift will go to our Greatest Need Appeal.
+In the event that funds raised exceed UNICEF's funding requirements, the appeal no longer needs funding, or the decision is made to close this appeal, your one-off or ongoing monthly donation will go to our Greatest Need Appeal.
+Where possible we will communicate this with you, however in some circumstances this might not be possible.

-Your life-saving monthly donations will support this appeal for six months.
-After that they will go into our Global Parent fund to save and protect children worldwide.
+Your life-saving monthly donations will support this appeal for a period of twelve months.
+After that they will go into our Greatest Need Fund to save and protect kids worldwide.

 Donate to this appeal